SatTvInfo APIsattvinfo.net ↗

 Satellite and Transponder Data

-- Build a satellite dish alignment tool using orbital positions and transponder frequency/polarization data from
+- Build a satellite dish pointing tool by looking up orbital position and band from

 | Tier | Price | Credits/month | Rate limit |